tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; AMENDED value of dcterms:license if it could be unambiguously interpreted as a value in bdq:sourceAuthority; otherwise NOT_AMENDED. bdq:sourceAuthority default = "Creative Commons" {[https://creativecommons.org/]} {Creative Commons licenses [https://creativecommons.org/about/cclicenses/]}
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; AMENDED value of dcterms:license if it could be unambiguously interpreted as a value in bdq:sourceAuthority; otherwise NOT_AMENDED.

 ### Information Elements